-Local SEO is becoming more and more important for businesses looking to cater to a potential online audience of millions who might be trying to search for them on a local level.
-The opportunity to capitalise on these searches is huge!
+Local SEO is becoming more and more important for businesses looking to cater to a potential online audience of millions who might be trying to search for them.

-Businesses with multiple locations, however, have a much more difficult challenge than single store locations when looking to centralise all of their local search efforts and to ensure consistency throughout their locations listed online.
-You may well have experience of this already, especially if you’ve had to manage multiple store accounts on your own – it isn’t easy.
+Whilst this is relatively straightforward to manage in terms of a single store and driving footfall, businesses with multiple locations have a much more difficult challenge to centralise all of their local SEO efforts and ensure consistency throughout their locations listed online.
+You may have experience with this already, especially if you have had to manage multiple store accounts on your own.

-With the correct process in place, managing a Google My Business page can be relatively pain-free.
-But if you happen to have more than 1 physical store, things can get a little complicated.
-This can become even worse if every single manager is running their local search strategy differently.
-Confusion is good for no-one and especially not when local search is concerned.
-You’ve all heard the saying – too many cooks spoil the broth.
+Managing a Google My Business page can be relatively straightforward, but if you happen to have more than 10 physical stores, things can get a little complicated.
+This can become even worse if every single manager is running their local SEO strategy differently.

-To lend a helping hand, we’ve listed 5 tips on how businesses with multiple locations can tackle their local SEO strategy.
+To lend a helping hand, we have listed 5 essential tips on how businesses with multiple locations can tackle their local SEO strategy.
 Learn how to optimise your efforts and turn a complex task into an easy ongoing project.
-This will make sure that you don’t fall into the trap of having to go over every store listing with a fine tooth comb further down the line.
+This will make sure you don’t fall into the trap of having to go over every store listing with a fine-tooth comb down the line.

 If you have one main website representing your brand but have multiple locations, the best course of action to take is to create dedicated store location pages.
 These should contain as much relevant information about that store as possible.